UPDATE Tuesday, July 10, 4:30 p.m.:

 Anyone with information is asked to call the FBI, at (630) 577-1619, or contact Elmhurst Police Det.
 Paul Carney at (630) 530-3206 or by email at Paul.Carney@Elmhurst.org.

 Monday, July 9:

 The Inland Bank and Trust branch located at 539 S. Spring Road, Elmhurst, was robbed at about 10:20 a.m.
 Monday, July 9, according to a press release from the Chicago Division of the FBI.

-The robber, who is believed to be the person who robbed the same bank on June 11, as well as a Chase Bank branch in Bensenville on April 2, approached a teller and presented a note demanding cash.
+The robber, who is believed to be the person who on June 11, as well as a Chase Bank branch in Bensenville on April 2, approached a teller and presented a note demanding cash.
 The note implied that the robber had a gun, but no weapon was displayed during the robbery.

 After receiving an undisclosed amount of cash, the robber left the bank on foot.
 No injuries were reported in connection with the robbery.

 Witnesses described the robber as a Hispanic or white male, 5-feet-9-inches to 6-feet tall with a medium build.
 He was wearing a short sleeve shirt that was black on the front and had a grey pattern on the back, khaki shorts, sneakers and sunglasses.

 Anyone with information regarding this bank robbery is asked to call the Chicago office of the FBI at (312) 421-6700 or the Elmhurst Police Department at (630) 530-3050.